Cocaine 'super cartel' controlling a third of Europe's trade is busted

 "The scale of cocaine importation into Europe under the suspects’ control and command was massive," Europol said in a statement, adding that there is "no safe haven for drug lords".

-The super cartel takedown comes as authorities across Europe report record cocaine busts, particularly in the Belgian port of Antwerp.
+The super cartel takedown comes as authorities across Europe report record cocaine busts, particularly in the Belgian port.

-Earlier in November, Belgian authorities stated that the cocaine shipments intercepted at Europe's second-largest cargo port had created a significant backlog in its disposal, causing security concerns as tonnes of it were still waiting to be incinerated.
+Earlier in November, Belgian authorities stated that the cocaine shipments intercepted at Europe's second-largest cargo port of Atwerp had created a significant backlog in its disposal, causing security concerns as tonnes of it were still waiting to be incinerated.

 Just one raid in mid-October saw more than six tonnes of cocaine seized in the Belgian port, found in two shipping containers coming in from Suriname, Belgian customs revealed.